-When run in a desktop application, PHP code can access local files on the end user's computer, so it is possible to save and modify files locally.
-To load compiled files, please see this page.
+When run as a desktop application, PHP code can access local files on the user’s computer, making it possible to save and modify files locally.
+To learn how to load compiled files, please see this page.

 Tip

-Please refer to the Saving Files topic of the General Demonstration for live demonstrations and further explanation about saving local files with your ExeOutput for PHP apps.
+Please refer to the Saving Files topic of the General Demonstration for live demonstrations and further explanations about saving local files with your ExeOutput for PHP apps.

-PHP provides you with several ways to load and save files.
-In order to correctly save files, you must ensure that the user has permissions to write to files in the location you want.
+PHP provides several ways to load and save files.
+To save files correctly, you must ensure that the user has write permissions for the desired location.

-For instance, a portable application is generally started from a USB stick and the folder that contains the EXE has write permissions.
-Your application will be able to save files in that folder.
-On the contrary, if your application is installed in the Program Files directory, it is generally not allowed to save files in the application's folder because of the Windows UAC feature.
+For instance, a portable application is often started from a USB stick, and the folder containing the EXE has write permissions.
+In this case, your application will be able to save files in that folder.
+Conversely, if your application is installed in the Program Files directory, it is generally not allowed to save files in its own folder due to the Windows User Account Control (UAC) feature.

-Thus, ExeOutput for PHP provides you with a storage folder dedicated to your application.
-The absolute path to this folder can be retrieved with the following php command:
+To solve this, ExeOutput for PHP provides a dedicated storage folder for your application.
+The absolute path to this folder can be retrieved with the following PHP command:

 echo $storagelocation;

-is a global variable defined by ExeOutput for PHP at runtime.
-The exo_getglobalvariable is a built-in PHP command defined by ExeOutput for PHP.
-Tip
+?>HEPubStorageLocation is a global variable defined by ExeOutput for PHP at runtime.
+The exo_getglobalvariable function is a built-in PHP command provided by ExeOutput for PHP.

 In compiled applications, you must pass absolute paths to the fopen PHP function.